ericelric/sTYlesoRT/README.md

 ## Usage

-1. Paste your **CSS** into the input area.
+1. Paste your CSS into the input area.

-2. Click the **magic wand** ✨ button to sort properties alphabetically.
+2. Click the magic wand to sort the properties alphabetically.

-3. Copy the formatted CSS with a single click.
+3. Copy the formatted CSS by clicking the clip button.

-4. Toggle between **light & dark mode** manually or follow system preferences.
+4. Toggle between light and dark mode manually or follow the system preferences.

 ---